-We conducted our audit in accordance with International Standards on Auditing (ISA).
-Our responsibilities under those standards are further described in the "Responsibilities of the statutory auditor for the audit of the annual accounts" section of our report.
+We conducted our audit in accordance with International Standards on Auditing (ISA), as applicable in Belgium.
+In addition, we have applied the International Standards on Auditing approved by the IAASB applicable to the current financial year, but not yet approved at national level.
+Our responsibilities under those standards are further described in the "Responsibilities of the joint auditors for the audit of the annual accounts" section of our report.
 We have complied with all ethical requirements relevant to the statutory audit of the annual accounts in Belgium, including those regarding independence.